Safe, Non-Toxic, and Organic Pesticides

 Do I really need to tell you why you shouldn't be using pesticides?
+I have a whole article on it if you you want!
 How are these for just a few examples:

-- Pesticide has been linked to brain damage, hormone imbalances, weakened immune system, several types of cancer, lymphoma, Parkinson's, infertility, miscarriage and birth defects just to name a few.1
+- Pesticide has been linked to brain damage, hormone imbalances, weakened immune system, several types of cancer, lymphoma, Parkinson's, infertility, miscarriage and birth defects just to name a few.

 - Pesticides are rarely discriminatory and also kill beneficial insects, such as bumblebees and butterflies which are crucial to the eco-system's pollination process and without which we would struggle to grow much of our food.

 - Pesticides kill the primary food source for many birds and amphibians.

 - An average of over 200 chemicals is found in a newborns blood stream.
 A brand new baby!